People cheat on their spouses everyday. Maybe you’ve been cheated on. Maybe you’ve cheated.

 The truth is that an affair can be physical, emotional, or both.
 Putting it into a box labeled “sex” makes it easy for someone to say “I didn’t cheat on you, we’re just really close friends.
 I’ve never touched her!”
 It can be dangerous and irresponsible.
 Cheating can be a purely sexual act or one of love.
 In either case, someone who is participating in an affair is giving something away that they vowed to reserve only for their spouse.

 Now that we’ve dispelled the ignorance of infidelity being purely sexual, let’s get down to why these affairs keep happening.
+There are basically two main reasons for infidelity in marriage.

 Everyone knows the cliched concept of your sexual life waning after you exchange vows and finalize your marriage to your spouse.
 Often cliches have some speck of truth to them, which is why they become cliches in the first place.
 This one, unfortunately, is no different.